3n0ugh/User-AuthenticationAuthorization/README.md

   ```bash
     npm start
   ```
-* Move to the client folder and install npm packages for client.
+* Move to the client folder and install npm packages for the client.
   ```bash
     npm install
   ```